-The 2017 NCAA men’s basketball Final Four has been determined.
-Millions of eyes will be trained on televisions this weekend as North Carolina, Oregon, South Carolina and Gonzaga vie for the championship.
+The 2017 NCAA men’s basketball final contenders have been determined.
+Millions of eyes will be trained on televisions tonight as Gonzaga and North Carolina vie for the championship.
 How should a Christian engage in this sports-saturated culture?
 Pastor and author David Prince examines how to have a distinctively Christian approach to sports in this excerpt from his latest book, In the Arena.

 What would a distinctively Christian approach to sports look like?